The definitive guide to buying a wetsuit.

 There is no true standardization across sizes between manufacturers, one manufacturers Large can be another manufacturers Medium.

 Ladies suits are cut for female body shapes, more room in the areas that need it.

 In the more expensive suits you actually get more sizes:

-Basic Adult Wetsuit sizes:
+Basic Adult Wetsuit Sizes

-Suits offered in these extended size ranges also tend to be made from better, more flexible neoprene of varying panel thickness which helps to get that really snug fit.
+Suits offered in the extended size ranges also tend to be made from better, more flexible neoprene of varying panel thickness which helps to get that really snug fit.
 When you buy a “short” or “long” fitting then torso length is different along with the arm and leg length.

 Obviously these suits are more expensive, but as with most things in life, you get what you pay for and the value of quality far outlives the short term benefit of saving a little money.